 Beer is massively popular in South Korea and even eclipses soju as the most widely consumed alcoholic beverage.
 Although omnipresent, Korean beer is generally pale American-style lager and it doesn’t have the best reputation.
 The big players are mostly bland and watery, but they’re certainly refreshing much like a Budweiser or Coors Light.

-With craft beer on the rise in Korea, we’re starting to see more and more innovative Korean-brewed beers.
-From modern IPAs, to classic stouts and porters, the range and diversity of Korean beer is evolving.
+With craft beer on the rise in Korea, we’re seeing more innovative Korean-brewed beers.
+From modern IPAs to classic stouts and porters, the range and diversity of Korean beer are evolving.

 We’ll go through the top Korean beers available today.
-Let’s first take a look at the popular brands that you’re most likely to find outside of Korea.
-Keep reading to see our spotlight on some of the country’s very best small batch and craft beers.
+Let’s first look at the popular brands you’re most likely to find outside of Korea.
+Keep reading to see our spotlight on some of the country’s very best small-batch and craft beers.

 Probably the most common Korean beer outside of Korea, Hite is a very standard pale lager brewed with rice.
 At 4.3%, it’s light, refreshing, and easy to drink.

 The most redeeming quality of Hite is that it pairs well with spicy food.
 Alongside something like jeyuk bokkeum (a delicious spicy pork dish), you’ll really appreciate a cold bottle of Hite.

 Hite has a very light body, medium-to-high carbonation, and very subtle flavors of cracked grain.
 The slightly sweet finish and zero hop presence leave much to be desired.
 All in, it’s a beer that you can’t go wrong choosing on a hot day or with a spicy meal.

 Much like Hite, OB Golden Lager is a pale lager with minimal flavor.
 It’s 4.8% ABV, pale straw colored, highly carbonated, and has a clean flavor profile.
 OB stands for Oriental Brewery, and they’re actually owned by AB Inbev.